When to Hire a Custom Applicator vs. Buy Spraying Equipment

 How Much Does Spraying Equipment Cost?

 The cost of a sprayer can vary widely depending on several factors, including the type of sprayer, its size, features, brand, and whether it is new or used.
-With that in mind, here is a general range of prices to give you an idea of the average cost of sprayers in the United States.
+With that in mind, here is a general range of prices to give you an idea of the average cost of sprayers in North America.

-For self-propelled sprayers or high-capacity tractor-mounted sprayers used in larger-scale commercial farming operations, prices can range from $30,000 to $600,000 or more, depending on the size, features, brand, and whether it is purchased used or new.
+Self-propelled sprayers or high-capacity tractor-mounted sprayers used in larger-scale commercial farming operations: Prices can range from USD $30,000 to USD $600,000 or more.

 It's important to note that these are rough estimates, and the actual cost of a sprayer can vary significantly based on the factors mentioned earlier.
 Additionally, prices can fluctuate over time due to factors such as market demand, technological advancements, and inflation.